IANA Numbering SLA Regional Consultations

 The Service Level Agreement (SLA) for the IANA Numbering Services was discussed across all five RIR communities.
 The regional consultations were based on Version 1.0 of the SLA.

-The AFRINIC CRISP team had a session at the AFRINIC22 Public Policy meeting held in Tunis, Tunisia on 4th June 2015.
+The AFRINIC CRISP representatives had a session at the AFRINIC22 Public Policy meeting held in Tunis, Tunisia on 4th June 2015.
 Details of the meeting can be accessed at http://internetsummitafrica.org/en/programme/afrinic-22/about-afrinic-22.